5.5 CLI Factory

 Attributes

-The CLIFactory play a crucial role within the Deno ecosystem, serving as a fundamental component.
-It comes into play immediately after generating the module specifier for the main module.
-Within the realm of CLIFactory, several significant elements come to the fore, each contributing to Deno's functionality in its own unique way.
-Let's delve into these essential aspects:
+The CLIFactory is a crucial component in the Deno ecosystem.
+It comes into play after generating the module specifier for the main module.
+The CLIFactory has several important elements that contribute to Deno's functionality in different ways.
+Let's examine these essential aspects:

 • Deno Directory: This particular facet pertains to the working directory of Deno.
 Within this directory, all the downloaded modules find their home and undergo the compilation process.
 It serves as a central repository for Deno's operations.